project-jedi/jcl/jcl/docs/Readme.txt

       Debug Extension for JclDebug unit

-The examples\vcl\debugExtension folder contains IDE expert which assists to insert JCL Debug information into executable files.
+The experts\debug folder contains an IDE expert which assists to insert JCL Debug information into executable files.
 This can be useful when use source location routines from JclDebug unit.
 These routines needs some kind of special information to be able provide source location for given address in the process.
 Currently there are four options to get it work:

    1. Generate and deploy MAP file with your executable file.
 The file is generated by the linker.
 It needs to be set in Project|Options